riccardobrs/ntuple-utils/README.md

 # ntuple-utils

+## sumNtuple.py

+It merges _*.root_ files where a TNtuple object and a global numbers histogram (TH1F) are stored in.

+A config file has to be provided when running the script:

+    python sumNtuple.py --cfg=configs/ntuple_config.cfg

 ## extractComponents.py

 It process _*.root_ files where a TNtuple object and a global numbers histogram (TH1F) are stored in.
 For each _*\_SM\_LI\_QU.root_ input file (which contains SM + BSM + SM/BSM interference components) the corresponding  _*\_LI.root_ and _*\_QU.root_ output files can be produced, referred to the SM/BSM interference and BSM components, respectively.